fransimo/esta-en-todos-nosotros/content_book/docs/about/_index.es.md

 > 01/12/2023 – 30/08/2024 – Palma, Spain

-ead the design and implementation of a scalable data architecture utilizing Kafka, Kafka Connect, Airflow, DBT, Snowflake, Tableau, and other technologies.
+Lead the design and implementation of a scalable data architecture utilizing Kafka, Kafka Connect, Airflow, DBT, Snowflake, Tableau, and other technologies.
 This architecture supports real-time data processing and MLOps initiatives, ensuring robust data management and governance across the organization.